Atlantic Metro + VeloCloud

 There are now several vendors who have rolled out viable SD-WAN solutions, and most of these use a similar approach.
 Each branch offices receives a deployed WAN Edge device.
 These get managed centrally, and the branch offices each make logical connections with the other WAN edge devices over the WAN.
 Each connection allows for a secure path.

 The main thrust of the tech is that device-based Command Line Interface (CLI) configuration get dropped in favor of controllers that use graphical user interfaces (GUI).
 Network traffic gets managed centrally, and the admin defines the quality of service, application performance, security and use policy at the network level.
-The power and elegance are very cool.
+The flexibility and elegance are very cool.

 Is this going to be a big deal?